stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Yeah, okay.
+Shannon asks:

-Shannon asks: "If there have only been 7 Davids, and Trexel got *all* of them, does that mean Trexel basically got his own clone batch to ruin?"
+>"If there have only been 7 Davids, and Trexel got *all* of them, does that mean Trexel basically got his own clone batch to ruin?"

 #### TIM

 I think there are runs of clones, and they go out for each need.
 So like, if somebody else was ruining clones as quickly, then I think Trexel might have got, like, Davids 1, 5, and 9.
-But the thing is, most people take care of their clones, so yes Trexel basically gets his own lines of clones, but only because he's going through the stock so quickly that he's basically buying up the whole batch, as it were.
+But the thing is, most people take care of their clones, so yes, Trexel basically gets his own lines of clones, but only because he's going through the stock so quickly that he's basically buying up the whole batch, as it were.

 #### BEN